kportmann/blood-donation-radar/README.md

 </p>

 ### Graph view
-Shows graphs for all blood groups and by selected cantons for a selected time period.
-The threshold line makes it easy to see on which dates the blood shortage occurred. <br>
+This graph shows the blood shortage for selected blood groups and cantons over a specific time period.
+The threshold line makes it easy to see when the blood shortage occurred. <br>
 <p align="center">
     <img src="demo/graphView.gif" alt="map view" width="1000">
 </p>